5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 * We then overwrite some of the defaults:
   * Where to save crash information.
   * The return code.
-  * What function to use for logging information.
+  * What function to use for logging purposes.
   * Name of the source to be used when reporting the problem to the Windows Event Log (empty=no reporting at all).
   * Additional message to be added to the report send to the Windows Event Log.
+If you don't know anything about the Windows Event Log yet: it's going to be discussed in its own chapter.
 * We specify `ErrorParms` as a global named namespace for two reasons:
   * Any function might crash, and we need to "see" the namespace with the parameters needed in case of a crash, so it has to be a global in `#`.
   * The `⎕TRAP` statement allows us to call a function and to pass parameters except references, so it has to be a named namespace.